 - He recognizes that, in spite of the Bad Batches' rebellious tendencies, the sole member of the team who's still got a functioning control chip can be put to use in service of the Empire.
 It's why he has Crosshair reprogrammed to ensure his total compliance.

 - He tells Krennic to destroy Jedha City instead of the whole moon, not for moral reasons, but because he wanted to downplay the Death Star's effectiveness and make the Emperor think Tarkin's a better choice to control the Death Star than Krennic.
 He also never planned to fire the Death Star at full power more times than strictly necessary, and for the first demonstration choose Alderaan, a planet whose destruction would be more shocking than most others and protected by a planetary shield to reduce the chances of having to fire it more times, so he won't damage the Empire's industrial base too much.

 - He restrains his Ax-Crazy fantasies out of professionalism, not morality.

-- When the real culprit behind the bombing of the Jedi Temple: Bariss Offee is revealed and thus Ahsoka's innocence was proven, Tarkin decides not to execute Ahsoka like he was going to.
+- When the real culprit behind the bombing of the Jedi Temple, Bariss Offee, was revealed and thus Ahsoka's innocence was proven, Tarkin decided not to execute Ahsoka like he was going to.
 But this was only because he still was able to convict a Jedi for his own goals, not out of any remorse for his action or change of heart.

-- He despises the TIE Fighter as excessively cramped and fragile and thus giving their pilots a low survavibility rate, partly out of principle as a skilled starfighter pilot himself and partly because if the pilots had a better survavibility rate they'd do a better job killing Rebels.
+- He despises the TIE Fighter as excessively cramped and fragile and thus giving their pilots a low survivability rate, partly out of principle as a skilled starfighter pilot himself and partly because if the pilots had a better survivability rate they'd do a better job killing Rebels.

 - Putting on the Reich: Tarkin looks and acts the part of a Nazi officer — which given the Empire's inspiration was quite intentional.